dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Filter the Result by Confidence

 The confidence attribute of the barcode results is determined by the reliability of that result.
 Users can set the [`minResultConfidence`]({{site.parameters_reference}}min-result-confidence.html) to make a filter on the barcode results by the confidence value.
-For Dynamsoft Barcode Reader v8.8 or higher version, the default value of the confidence is 30, which can filter the majority of misreading barcode results.
+For Dynamsoft Barcode Reader v8.8 or higher version, the default value of the confidence is optimized to 30, which can filter out the majority of misreading barcode results.
 A higher `minResultConfidence` setting will definitely improve the accuracy of the barcode results but reduce the read rate and speed at the same time.
 Therefore, please set the `minResultConfidence` according to your actual usage scenario to balance the accuracy and speed.

 ### Enable Multi-frame Verification